-Welcome back to Restaurant Confessionals, where we talk to the unheard voices of the restaurant industry from both the front- and back-of-house about what really goes on behind the scenes at your favourite establishments.
+Welcome back to Restaurant Confessionals, where we talk to the unheard voices of the restaurant industry from both the front-of-house (FOH) and back-of-house (BOH) about what really goes on behind the scenes at your favorite establishments.
 In the latest installment, we speak to a bartender who worked in a busy Amsterdam bar where the staff stole money and booze from the nasty owner.

 When I was in a college, I worked at a bar that was like a sandbox for adults.
 The owner was rarely present.
 He was also a horrible human being, so the staff wasn't very loyal.
 Everyone who worked there stayed for an after work drink without paying for it.
 Some took bottles of booze home, and on busy summer days, many beers were sold without any of the customers' money ever making it into the register.
 To us, this was business as usual.
 We put the money in our pockets.
 Nowadays, I work in an office and wouldn't dare to take as much as a stapler home, but when I worked at that bar, I paid for a summer vacation with the money I stole from the place.